DarkAssassin23/Finding_Prime_Factors_CPU_vs_GPU/README.md

 * NVIDIA CUDA Compiler (nvcc)
   * Make sure nvcc and the CUDA libraries are apart of your path

-**Notes**: This code has only has been tested on Linux (RHEL 9.1).
+> [!NOTE]  This code has only has been tested on Linux (RHEL 9.1).
-It should work on Windows too, but has not been tested.
-If you plan to use Windows, all the above requirements apply, but the ```makefile``` won't work unless you have ```make``` installed through a tool like
+> It should work on Windows too, but has not been tested.
+If you plan to
+> use Windows, all the above requirements apply, but the `makefile`
+> won't work unless you have `make` installed through a tool like
-<a href="https://www.msys2.org" target="new">MSYS2</a>.
-If you are using Visual
+> <a href="https://www.msys2.org" target="new">MSYS2</a>.
+> If you are using Visual Studio, you should be able to import the source
-Studio, you should be able to import the source code into a Visual Studio CUDA project and compile and run it that way.
+> code into a Visual Studio CUDA project and compile and run it that way.

 ---------------

 ## Building
-To build the project, use the included ```makefile``` by typing:
+To build the project, use the included `makefile` by typing:
 ```
 make
 ```